ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

         /* check month range */
         if (a_month > 0 && a_month < 13)
         {
-            date->tm_mon = a_month - 1;    // Jan is zero
+            // Set the month in the 'date' structure (0-based indexing) date->tm_mon = a_month - 1;    // Jan is zero

-            date->tm_year = a_year - 1900; // account for 1900
+            // Set the year in the 'date' structure (years since 1900) date->tm_year = a_year - 1900; // account for 1900
             date->tm_mday = 1;             // start on the first
             mktime(date);                  // update the date structure